 Noise levels from drilling operations are dependent on the equipment used.
 The length of crossing, bore diameter, and ground conditions influence the type and power of the equipment required.
 HAB sites will require a machine that can accommodate a 48-inch casing and has sufficient power.
 At HDD sites, installation of a 48-inch casing will likely require a large, modular HDD rig with a trailer-mounted carriage, engine-driven hydraulic power unit, control skid, and anchorage components.
 The modular HDD rig is also operated in conjunction with a mud mixing/cleaning system, high volume pump, fluid and mud tanks, equipment for managing pipe, and other ancillary equipment to facilitate operations.
-It was assumed that a large HDD rig will be required at the Landfall HDD and the ICW HDD, whereas a typical HDD rig will be required at the TC of Yaphank Creek at Montauk Highway, at the TC of Carmans River at Montauk Highway, and at the TC locations along the Onshore Interconnection Cable routes.
+It was assumed that a large HDD rig will be required at the Landfall HDD and the ICW HDD, whereas a typical HDD rig will be required at the TC of Sunrise Highway at Revilo Avenue and at the TC of Carmans River at Victory Avenue.
 Expected sound power levels for suitable diesel powered HAB rigs were obtained from manufacturer data.
 Octave-band power levels for HDD operations were obtained from analyses of empirical data from construction sites around the United States (Burge 2009).